-Some things in our lives are constants, and food, for me, is no exception.
-I definitely notice when one of these items is gone, struggling to thrive when the jar of my beloved peanut butter empties.
-Thus, I am sure to keep it in stock.
-Here are five kitchen “staples” I always have at my house.
+Some things in our lives are constants.
+For me, this includes the variable k and, yes, food is also no exception.
+I definitely notice when one of the items below is gone, struggling to thrive when my jar of beloved peanut butter empties.
+Thus, I am sure to aaalways keep it in stock.
+Here are five kitchen “staples” I always have at home.

 5 Foods I Always Have in My Kitchen

 Obviously an essential for this list!
 Peanut butter is a necessity for PB & Js, as well as perfect with for toast, oatmeal, and apple slices.
 I always have some sort of nut butter in my house, whether that’s almond, peanut, or even cashew butter.
 Few days go by that I don’t use one of those.
 Read this post about the health benefits of nuts.
 You can also make your own nut butters using a high-speed blender or food processor at home.

 Apples, a stellar fruit for a snack!
 At home, I dip apple slices in peanut butter; most of the time, though, I eat apples by packing one for lunch each day.
 Apples are rich in vitamin C, K, and B6, as well as minerals such as potassium, copper, manganese and magnesium.
 They’re a great source for dietary fiber, too.
 As they say… an apple a day keeps the doctor away.

 Awesome to grab and go!
 Make sure to read the ingredient list on these bars, as well as the caloric value; read here are some of my favorite energy bars, such as Square, Rx, and Clean.
 Protein bars provide energy & protein, both can be hard to obtain with a busy schedule.
 Therefore, protein bars are great for when you’re in need of nutrients and don’t have time to prepare something else.